Senior Healthcare Support Worker (Level 3)

 Develop and demonstrate the following behaviours:

-• Treat people with dignity
+- Treat people with dignity.

-• Show respect and empathy
+- Show respect and empathy for those you work with.

-• Be adaptable, reliable and consistent
+- Be adaptable, reliable and consistent.

 On completion of the on-programme element of the apprenticeship you will enter gateway to the End Point Assessment, which is the final assessment.
 This will be conducted by an independent end point assessor who will grade the assessment.